rackerlabs/support-how-to/CONTRIBUTING.md

 1. Go to the [Rackspace How-To content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and select the **Pull requests** tab.

-2. Find and select your PR.
+2. Find and click your PR.

-3. Select the **Files changed** tab.
+3. Click the **Files changed** tab.

-4. Select the **pencil** icon next to the file that you want to change.
+4. Click the pencil icon next to the file that you want to change.

-5. After you have made your change in the editor, give a brief description of your change.
+5. Make your change in the editor.

+6. Provide a brief description of the change.

-6. Be sure that the option **Commit directly to the `your-branch-name` branch** is selected, then commit your changes.
+7. Click  the **Commit directly to the `your-branch-name` branch** option, and then click **Commit changes**.

 The How-To team will comment on the PR if any more changes need to be made.